OttieOtter

 Palo Duro Canyon

-We started with the south-easterly 1.17 mile Rojo Grande Trail, which connects to the Sunflower Trail (also 1.17 miles), and returned on the Juniper/Cliffside Trail (2.83 miles) that generally heads northwest and back to our starting point.
+Our circuitous hike started with the south-easterly 1.17-mile Rojo Grande Trail, which connects to the Sunflower Trail (also 1.17 miles), then returned on the Juniper/Cliffside Trail (2.83 miles) that generally headed northwest and back to our starting point.

 Rojo Grande Trail - Palo Duro State Park